MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/search-documents-readme.md

 * [Read more about the Azure Cognitive Search service](https://docs.microsoft.com/azure/search/search-what-is-azure-search)

 ## Contributing

-See our [Search CONTRIBUTING.md][search_contrib] for details on building, testing, and contributing to this library.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have